-- 2.1 The total principal amount of all the Bonds is currently limited to £5,085,000 and the Bonds shall be issued in integral multiples of £1 by CBS. - 2.2 The minimum investment shall be £1,000 per person or organization or as otherwise stipulated in the Offer. - 2.3 The Bonds when issued shall rank pari passu equally and rateably without discrimination or preference among all Bonds issued by the CBS and as an unsecured obligation of CBS.
+2.1 The total principal amount of the Bonds in this Bond Instrument is currently limited to $\pounds 2,000,000$ and the Bonds shall be issued in integral multiples of $\pounds 1$ by CBS.

+2.2 The minimum investment shall be £1,000 per person or organisation or as otherwise stipulated in the Offer.

+2.3 The Bonds when issued shall rank pari passu equally and rateably without discrimination or preference among all Bonds issued by the CBS and as an unsecured obligation of CBS.